-10 – The Maxfield Lodge Resort Area
+Site 10 – The Maxfield Lodge Resort

-Location: Approximate location of resort area: 6820 S. Maxfield Dr. This is now private property.
+• Location: Approximate location of resort area: 6820 S. Maxfield Dr. This is now private property.

-Date: About 1908 - 1956
+• Date: About 1887 - 1973

-Photo Title: Young women employed at Maxfield Lodge announce services.
-Virginia Brinton, niece of Lois M. Recore and Jo (Josie) M. Reenders, on the right.
-Unknown woman on the left.
-Photo probably taken in the mid-1930s.
-Photo used with permission of Jill Derr.
+Photo Title: “Young women employed at Maxfield Lodge announce services.”
+Unknown woman on the left and Virginia Brinton on the right.
+Virginia was the niece of Lois M. Recore and Jo (Josie) M. Reenders.
+Photo taken in about the mid-1930s.
+Used with permission of Jill Derr.

-The Maxfield Family had been in the canyon since 1855 when brothers Richard and Robert, who arrived in Utah in 1851 from Prince Edward Island, Canada, began lumber mill work.[2]
-By 1870, the family had transitioned from lumber to mining as was common at that time.
-The family claimed water in 1895 and later homesteaded 80 acres, receiving a certificate in 1908.
-They built a home, a few cottages and campsites.
-The location was critical; a large, flat area adjacent to the creek just after an extremely steep uphill section.
-Animal teams hauling timber and later ore required rest, food and water here.
-There was no flat road through the Jones Rock until the 1916 cut.
-This natural place of respite was also a convenient half-way stop for people making the journey to and from Brighton.
-Sisters Lois and Josie Maxfield, born in 1885 and 1889, reminisced “People would come from the city in buggies or surries and spread their picnics on the ground.
+The location was critical when traveling upcanyon; a large, flat area adjacent to the creek after an extremely steep uphill section.
+Animal teams required rest, food and water here.
+This natural place of respite was also a convenient break for people making the journey to and from Brighton, where the first summer hotel was constructed in 1874.
+Sisters Lois (b.
+1885 – d.
+1981) and Josie (Jo) Maxfield (b.
+1889- d.1984), daughters of Dick Maxfield Jr., reminisced, “People would come from the city in buggies or surries and spread their picnics on the ground.
 When it came time to return home, no attempt would be made to gather up and take back the huge amount of food that had been prepared.
 So after they left we children would raid the spot to see what remained.
-We have lugged home on a Sunday afternoon enough clean, unused food to last our family a week.”[3]
-By 1912, newspaper articles and advertisements appeared inviting people to the Maxfield Lodge Resort.[4]
+We have lugged home on a Sunday afternoon enough clean, unused food to last our family a week.”
+[4]

-Photo Title: Maxfield Lodge P.1 (Original Maxfield Lodge, c.
+Photo Title: Maxfield Lodge P.1, [18] (Original Maxfield Lodge, c.
 1900.
 Big Cottonwood Canyon .
-Maxfield, Lois; Richard D.; Maxfield, Josie; Maxfield, Ellen; Maxfield, Kenneth; Maxfield, Hunt Mary; Maxfield, Irene Julia; Phelps, Alice; Thorstesen, Jennie.)[12]
+Maxfield, Lois; Richard D.; Maxfield, Josie; Maxfield, Ellen; Maxfield, Kenneth; Maxfield, Hunt Mary; Maxfield, Irene Julia; Phelps, Alice; Thorstesen, Jennie).

 Photo Title: The 1960 Maxfield Lodge.
 [22] This is now private property.